amasoft-dr/cabinets-react.js/README.md

 ### Combining multiple smalls Stores as one single fat Store.

-Sometimes is a good idea to have small stores in different files and later on combined them all as one big fat stores.
+Sometimes is a good idea to have small stores in different files and later on combined them all as one big fat store.

 Let's see some advantages:

--1.
-It helps you to distribute development work, you can assign different substores to different developers.
+1. It helps you to distribute development work, you can assign different substores to different developers.
 Say god bye merging conflicts!

--2.
-Help you with code maintainability, They are easier to write, to read, and to test.
+2. Help you with code maintainability, They are easier to write, read, and test.
 You avoid the problem to code one Big App Store with a lot of operations, reducer, mappings, interceptors, lazy operations...forget about Big Store with thousands of line of codes that cannot be edited by more than one developer at the same time.

--3.
-You gain access to all substores that are part of this combined-store.
+3. You gain access to all substores that are part of this combined-store.
 When using multiple independent stores you cannot access other independent stores data, with combined stores, you can access and even fire state changes of all other substores that are combined.

 For deeper information about combining stores please check [how Cabinets.js combines multiple stores](https://github.com/amasoft-dr/cabinets.js/blob/main/README.md#combining-stores).

-***Note**: Is a valid way to setup your store using Cabinets.js standard way, also combined them, but it is preferible when using react to use **<StateProvider />** Component to setup and combine your stores.*
+***Note**: Is a valid way to set up your store using Cabinets.js standard way, also combined them, but it is preferable when using react to use **<StateProvider />** Component to set up and combine your stores.*

 **So, enough theory, let's code!**